 Published at Journal of Religion, Media and Digital Culture (JRMDC), (Durham University, UK) Vol. 2, Issue 1,

 Published in 2013

-Chiluwa Innocent E. » Eberechi I. Chiluwa is Professor of Language (discourse analysis & pragmatics) and Media/Digital Communications, and immediate past Head, Department of Languages & General Studies, Covenant University, OTA, (Nigeria).
-He is a Research Fellow and Digital Expert of the Alexander von Humboldt Foundation (AvH) (Bonn), and a visiting Professor in the Department of English, University of Freiburg,... view full profile
+Chiluwa Innocent E. » Innocent Chiluwa is Professor of English Linguistics (Discourse Analysis) and Media/Digital Communications in the Department of Languages & General Studies, Covenant University, Ota (Nigeria).
+He is currently the Head of Department and former Dean, College of Leadership and Development Studies.
+Prof. Chiluwa is a Research Fellow of the Alexander von Humboldt Foundation (AvH) (Bonn), and a... view full profile

 Social Media Networks and the Discourse of Resistance: A Sociolinguistic CDA of Biafra Online Discourses.